astropy/astropy/docs/io/fits/usage/verification.rst

 The ignore option is useful in the following situations:

-1. An input FITS file with non-standard formatting is read and the user wants to copy or write out to an output file.
-The non-standard formatting will be preserved in the output file.
+1. An input FITS file with nonstandard formatting is read and the user wants to copy or write out to an output file.
+The nonstandard formatting will be preserved in the output file.

-2. A user wants to create a non-standard FITS file on purpose, possibly for testing or consistency.
+2. A user wants to create a nonstandard FITS file on purpose, possibly for testing or consistency.

 No warning message will be printed out.
 This is like a silent warning option